Can You Get Addicted to Cocaine After the First Use?

 - Feeling the high.
 Cocaine, in all of its forms, is known to produce a quick high that is appealing to many, especially in party situations.

 - Self-medication.
-People that are experiencing unwanted symptoms related to physical or mental health issues like pain, depression, or anxiety might use cocaine as a way to modify their thoughts, feelings, or behaviors.
+People who are experiencing unwanted symptoms related to physical or mental health issues like pain, depression, or anxiety might use cocaine as a way to modify their thoughts, feelings, or behaviors.

 - Enhancing performance.
 Some users believe that the stimulating quality of cocaine will boost their abilities at work or school or in athletic endeavors.